-- Keep the hybridization reaction at 65°C at all times. - The preparation of the Streptavidin Beads takes ca. 30 min and should be started before the hybridization reaction is complete. - Target Capture Box $\#2 \rightarrow$ Wash Buffer #1, Wash Buffer #2, Wash Buffer #3 - Streptavidin beads - Nuclease-free water - Turn water bath to 70°C and measure that temperature is accurate with a thermometer. - Preheat thermo-mixer at 70°C. Measure that temperature is accurate with a thermometer.
+- Keep the hybridization reaction at 65°C at all times. - The preparation of the Streptavidin Beads takes ca. 30 minutes and should be started before the hybridization reaction is complete. - Target Capture Box #2→ Wash Buffer #1, Wash Buffer #2, Wash Buffer #3 - Streptavidin beads - Nuclease-free water - Preheat thermo-mixer at 70°C. Measure that temperature is accurate with a thermometer.

-- 1. Pre-heat Wash Buffer #3 at 70°C in a water bath for the next step: "Step 3.
-Selection of the Target Captured Library". - 2.
+- 1. Pre-heat Wash Buffer #3 at 70°C in the thermo-mixer for the next step: Step 3.
+Selection of the Target Captured Library. - 2.
 Vortex Streptavidin beads to achieve a homogeneous solution. - 3.
-Prepare 50 μl of the Streptavidin beads per sample in a new 1.5 ml LoBind tube (beads for multiple samples can be pooled and washed in a single tube if needed, e.g. maximum of 5 samples per tube). - 4.
-Wash the Streptavidin beads as follow: - a.
-Add 200 μl of Wash Buffer #1 per sample to each tube containing the Streptavidin beads. - b.
+Prepare 50 μl of the Streptavidin beads per sample pool in a new 1.5 ml LoBind tube. - 4.
+Wash the Streptavidin beads as follows: - a.
+Add 200 μl of Wash Buffer #1 per sample pool to each tube containing the Streptavidin beads. - b.
 Mix well by vortexing/pipetting and spin down briefly. - c.
 Put the tube in the magnetic separator and incubate for 2-4 minutes or until the solution is clear. - d.
 Keep the tube in the magnetic separator and discard the supernatant (be careful not to touch the beads while removing the supernatant). - e.
 Remove the tube from the magnetic separator and repeat steps a-d two more times (for a total of 3 times). - 5.
-Add 200 μl of Wash Buffer #1 per sample to the beads, mix well to form a homogenous bead solution and make aliquots of 200 μl into separate 1.5 ml LoBind tubes for each sample.
+Add 200 μl of Wash Buffer #1 to the beads, mix well and spin down briefly.